 Normally a port forward is your best option when needing to have incoming connections to your network.
 This opens the fewest number of ports thereby giving you the highest level of security.
-However there are times when this does not work due to any of the following reasons:
+However, there are times when this does not work due to any of the following reasons:

-In these situations a router DMZ might be good for troubleshooting.
+In these situations, a router DMZ might be good for troubleshooting.
 It can also become a good permanent solution.

 A router DMZ can be dangerous if it is pointing at your computer and your computer is not running a properly configured firewall.
-Windows 7 and newer have a great firewall built in that actually protect you very well from potentially dangerous incoming connections.
+Windows 7 and newer have a great firewall built in that actually protects you very well from potentially dangerous incoming connections.
 Earlier versions of Windows do not.
 Do not use DMZ on a computer running Windows 98, that would be a bad idea.

 This is a basic guide that shows you how to set up a DMZ for your network.

-First you need to find the Internal IP Address of the device you want your router to point the DMZ at.
+First, you need to find the Internal IP Address of the device you want your router to point the DMZ at.
 If you are using Windows, you can use our Router Detector Software.
-If you want to point the DMZ at game console, then you need to find the internal IP Address through the game console's menu.
+If you want to point the DMZ at the game console, then you need to find the internal IP Address through the game console's menu.

 Once you have logged in you begin on your home page.
 From here find the DMZ section of your router.
 This can be found by clicking Firewall,Advanced, or possibly Applications and Gaming.
 Then see if you can locate the DMZ setting.